-- The layout of the proposed sports centre has been designed following the production of a Tree Constraints Plan.
-The footprint occupies an existing car park area that is generally inhospitable to root growth. - 15.2 The layout has avoided the retained trees with good separation except for minor parts of the building with no windows and low use.
+- 15.1 The layout of the proposed house has been designed following the production of a Tree Constraints Plan.
+The footprint occupies an existing garden area. - 15.2 The layout has avoided the retained trees with good separation except for minor parts of the building with no windows and low use.
 Therefore, the layout is acceptable and will not lead to reasonable pressure to fell or prune the trees.

-- The building will entail the removal of areas of shrubs and a B category ash tree on the site.
+- The building will entail the removal of areas of shrubs and an R category ash tree on the site.